 3 Banerjee R, Chang HY, Lin D, et al. Real-world patterns of step-up dosing period and early safety outcomes in US patients treated with teclistamab for multiple myeloma.
 Poster presented at: 27th Annual International Congress on Hematologic Malignancies (ICHM); October 18-21, 2023; New York, USA.

-7 Varma G, Fogel L, Gordon B, et al. Real-world safety and efficacy of teclistamab in relapsed/refractory multiple myeloma: results from a multicenter, retrospective study and descriptive meta-analysis.
+9 Varma G, Fogel L, Gordon B, et al. Real-world safety and efficacy of teclistamab in relapsed/refractory multiple myeloma: results from a multicenter, retrospective study and descriptive meta-analysis.
 Leuk Lymphoma.
-2025;1-10; In press.
+2025;(ahead-of-print):1-10.